mrfdev/Boosters/README.md

 ## Origins

 During the Minecraft 1.8 / 1.12.2 era with mcMMO Classic, I always wanted this feature.
 Someone from the Spigot community has helped me get started with this plugin.
-Unfortunatly.
-I have lost the evidence of who this was.
-It could have been KingTux, DefianceCoding, Norrs50 himself, my apologies.
+Unfortunately.
+I have lost the evidence of whom this was.
+It could have been KingTux, DefianceCoding, Nossr50 himself, my apologies.
 You're in the plugin.yml as Anonymous and are free to poke me for proper credits.

-This stopped working at some point in 1.13+ and the project was let go when we converted to mcMMO Overhaul.
+This stopped working at some point in 1.13+, and the project was let go when we converted to mcMMO Overhaul.

 ## Where we are now

-But, I picked things back up again, updated it slightly so it works okay with 1.16.5, and mcMMO Overhaul.
+But, I picked things back up again, updated it slightly, so it works okay with 1.16.5, and mcMMO Overhaul.
 This now works on 64bit java8 and java16.

 ## Other contributions

+An honorable mention: Thank you nossr50, for making mcMMO in the first place.

 A logic issue showed up at 4 am, and thankfully so did smeths, he pointed out it was the if/else statements used for determining console output being flawed, it was showing twice due to it printing if the rate was not 1 and in an else after a check for if the rate was 1.

 Thank you for the help buddy. < edit from smeths; you're welcome, happy to help you floris :-D > <Hugs>

+And some suggestions from zrips to help with improving efficiency.

+## Version

+Version 1.0.0, build 022, for Spigot / Paper 1.16.5.
+Last updated: May 2021.